alexiscrack3/git-cheat-sheet/README.md

 DELETING BRANCHES
 Delete the specified branch.
-This is a “safe” operation in that Git prevents you from deleting the branch if it has unmerged changes
+This is a “safe” operation in that Git prevents you from deleting the branch if it has unmerged changes.
 ```bash
 $ git branch -d <local-branch>
 ```
-Force delete the specified branch, even if it has unmerged changes
+Force delete the specified branch, even if it has unmerged changes.
 ```bash
 $ git branch -D <local-branch>
 ```
-Deletes remote branch
+Deletes remote branch.
 ```bash
 $ git push <remote> --delete <branch>
 ```
-Deletes remote branch
+Deletes remote branch.
 ```bash
 $ git push <remote> :<branch>
 ```